ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_OdroidC2_20190209_stretch.md

 ## After the first start
 If you are not prompted to create a new password for the root and a new user after the Odroid has been started for the first time, please proceed as follows for security reasons:

-- To use the full size of the memory card you have to
+- In order to use the full size of the memory card you must also start the file system with `sudo / usr / lib / armbian / armbian-resize-filesystem`

-also adjust the file system with sudo `/usr/lib/armbian/armbian-resize-filesystem` start to the size of the SD card.
+to the size of the SD card.

 - There may already be updates to the underlying Linux and to nodejs.
-To bring this up to date, you can do the following on the console: `sudo apt-get update && sudo apt-get upgrade -y`
+To bring this up to date you go on

+the console as follows: `sudo apt-get update && sudo apt-get upgrade -y`

-- Be sure to change the root password with `sudo passwd root` Then enter the default password` 1234` and then enter a new password and confirm in the next step.
+- Be sure to change the root password with `sudo passwd root` Then enter the default password` 1234` and then a new password

+and confirm in the next step.

 - This also applies to the user `pi`.
-Change this with `sudo passwd pi` Then enter the default password` raspberry` and then enter a new password and confirm in the next step.
+Change this with `sudo passwd pi` Then enter the default password` raspberry` and then a new one

+Enter password and confirm in next step.

 Further settings can be made with the configuration utility that calls: